SneakyPeet/p5js-cljs-starter/README.md

-# p5 cljs Starter Kit
+# P5 CLJS STARTER KIT

 A starter project for drawing with P5.js using clojurescript.